-Colette also currently serves as a SABS Working Group member for TC 0060, who are responsible for the review of Part S: 10400 (2011) as part of the National Building Regulations, and specifically deals with Facilities for Persons with Disabilities.
-She is also a welcomed annual guest lecturer on UA at the University of Cape Town (UCT) for the Disability Studies Programme (MDIS) and is a founding member and Board Member of the AAAP (African Association of Access Professionals) which is based in South Africa.
+Colette also currently serves as a SABS (South African Bureau of Standards) Working Group member for TC 0060, who are responsible for the review of Part S: 10400 (2011) Facilities for Persons with Disabilities, as part of the National Building Regulations.
+She is also a welcomed annual guest lecturer on Universal Access at the University of Cape Town (UCT) for the Disability Studies Programme (MDIS), is a regular guest lecturer at the Cape Peninsula University of Technology (CPUT), and is a founding member and Acting CEO of the AAAP (African Association of Access Professionals), founded in 2019, which is based in South Africa.